 |Fluids come along for liquids.||All liquids are fluid.|

-These are some of the differences between fluid and liquid.
-To know more about important differences between other chemistry topics you can keep visiting BYJU’s or download our app for interesting content and learning experience.
+These are some differences between fluid and liquid.
+To know more about important differences between other chemistry topics you can keep visiting BYJU’S or download our app for interesting content and learning experience.